zvansom/mongoose-practice/readme.md

 #### Creator

-A creator should have a first name, a last name, a birth year, and a death year.
+A creator should have a first name, a last name, an image, a birth year, and a death year.

 ## Routes